-- (2)(a) Authorized and required transcript information effective now: - (viii) Credits attempted for courses taken more than once to improve a grade/mark may count only once toward the number of credits required for graduation, except that credits attempted for courses taken more than once to improve a grade may count toward the number of credits required for graduation on the condition that the letter grades earned for all attempts are included in the calculation of the student's grade point average.
-For the purpose of this subsection, districts and schools shall not convert letter grades to grades/marks not used in the grade point average calculation. - 26.
-Is there a time limit for adding high school academic level courses taken prior to high school to the transcript?
+(viii) Credits attempted for courses taken more than once to improve a grade/mark may count only once toward the number of credits required for graduation, except that credits attempted for courses taken more than once to improve a grade may count toward the number of credits required for graduation on the condition that the letter grades earned for all attempts are included in the calculation of the student's grade point average.
+For the purpose of this subsection, districts and schools shall not convert letter grades to grades/marks not used in the grade point average calculation.

+26. Is there a time limit for adding high school academic level courses taken prior to high school to the transcript?

-Answer: The relevant RCW and WAC do not provide a time frame in which students and families must request that high school academic level courses taken prior to high school be added to the transcript.
+Answer: For courses taken prior to the 2019-20 school year, the RCW 28A.230.090 and WAC 180-51-030 do not provide a time frame in which students and families must request that high school academic level courses taken prior to high school be added to the transcript.
 Districts should provide clear guidance regarding a time frame.